 Lauren and I both left great jobs in Australia.
 Not just average jobs, but jobs that would lead to the pinnacle of our respective industries.
 We were set.
 There was nothing left to do, other than keep working hard, of course.

-We had travelled a little, but mostly on rushed jaunts within the timeframes of allotted vacation leave.
-Our trips always seemed surreal when we got home, as if we’d never left.
+We had traveled a little, but mostly on rushed jaunts within the timeframes of allotted vacation leave.
+Our trips always seemed surreal when we got home as if we’d never left.
 So we wanted to travel more seriously, to more places, and for longer.
 Yes, the same dream as 95% of Australians.

 The Real Goal

 More than travel though, we wanted to build a business.
-(It’s true, we are entrepreneurs first and travellers second.)
+(It’s true, we are entrepreneurs first and travelers second.)
 So long-term travel hadn’t yet entered our minds.

-Then one day I saw an interview on the web with a guy who talked about being a ‘digital nomad’.
-He travelled the world, usually 3 months in each city, building his business on the road.
+Then one day I saw an interview on the web with a guy who talked about being a ‘digital nomad.’
+He traveled the world, usually three months in each city, building his business on the road.
 I knew in an instant that this was for us.

-Some people talk about the trials and tribs of deciding to leave 9-to-5 employment and about the worries and risks and uncertainty of leaving home or starting a business.
+Some people talk about the trials and tribs of deciding to leave 9-to-5 employment and about the worries and risks and uncertainty of going home or starting a business.
 Lauren and I don’t work like that; we act first and think second.
-It gets us into some trouble, but otherwise we have no inhibitions when it comes to making big changes.
+It gets us into some trouble, but otherwise, we have no inhibitions when it comes to making significant changes.

 Over the next six months, we laid the foundations for Globetrooper.
 This involved market testing, researching, designing, planning, and developing the business.
 Then, on the 9th of June, 2010, we boarded a plane to Montreal, embarking on a working holiday of a very different kind.